edisne/githubitatv2/README.md

 ## Building the Application
 Development Build:
 ng build

 Production Build:
 ng build --prod

 ## Application Features
 User Search Functionality:
 Search bar on the homepage.
 Real-time search results as you type
-(dev note: Because of Github API limitations when fetching users debounceTime,distinctUntilChanged and filter operators are used to filter/limit API calls)
+(dev note: Because of Github API limitations when fetching users debounceTime,distinctUntilChanged and filter (with at least 2 characters) operators are used to filter/limit number of API calls)
+Search results are displayed on the same page after user hits enter Also, user has an option to click on the item in dropdown list to see details of selected user

 User Details Page:
 Displays user details, repositories, and followers.